LDS Stake Office Building

 The LDS Stake Office Building in Paris, Idaho was built in 1910.
 It was listed on the National Register of Historic Places in 1982.

 It is a one-and-a-half-story building which is approximately square in plan.
 Its exterior is smooth buff-colored brick.
 Its design has elements of bungalow, Prairie, and commercial Romanesque Revival architectural styles.

-It was the local stake office which provided regional administration of the Church of Jesus Christ of Latter-day Saints (LDS Church).
+It was the local stake office which provided regional administration of the Church of Jesus Christ of Latter-day Saints.